emilianoyoung/ai/_posts/2020-01-03-artificial-intelligence-psychology-and-the-health-sector.md

 ---
 category: news
 title: "Artificial Intelligence, Psychology, and the Health Sector"
-excerpt: "One such software application, Artificial Intelligence (AI), has been suggested to be growing at an exponential ...
-17 These types of AI assistance have been frequently evaluated and have been found to help reduce treatment barriers and access to mental health care.
-18 AI can also support other aspects of mental health."
+excerpt: "One such software application, Artificial Intelligence (AI), has been suggested to be growing at an exponential rate, 3 with deep learning neural networks leading many achievements.
+IBM’s Deep Blue beat Gary Kasparov in chess, and more recently Google’s DeepMind beat Lee Se-dol at the Chinese game of Go, which is a much more complex game ..."
 publishedDateTime: 2020-01-03T12:36:00Z
 sourceUrl: https://www.psychologytoday.com/us/blog/psychology-in-society/202001/artificial-intelligence-psychology-and-the-health-sector
 ampUrl: https://www.psychologytoday.com/us/blog/psychology-in-society/202001/artificial-intelligence-psychology-and-the-health-sector?amp